JohnsonS1111/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ## Problem Solving

 I faced many problems when doing this project, which came mostly from the using a vector of a string and displaying each character from that vector on the screen.
 I was able to access separate characters in the vector but unable to print all of them.
-I could only print the last one.
+I could only print the last character in the string.
 I had search online and looked into multiple resources on how to fix this issues but in the end I was unable to do so.
 I was also unable to cycle through the colours so that the droplets could be printed in different colors, but I was able set the printed character in a new position.
 I did that by clearing the screen and reprinted it in a lower area of the screen (`raindrops[i].y++`).
 This was a major problem which, among other things, contributed to the many problems and bugs I found in my project.